atsaloli/cicd/01-setting-up-ci/01-installing-gitlab-ce.md

 # Installing GitLab

 ## Creating a host

-I start by running GitLab on one host.
+### Option 1 - GitLab only (no CI Runner)

-GitLab recommends using a separate machine for each GitLab Runner for CI, so we’ll create a Runner host later.
+GitLab recommends using a separate machine for each GitLab Runner for CI, so here's how to bring up a host if you want to follow that recommendation.

+[For instructional purposes, in the training we'll just bring up one beefy VM and put both the GitLab UI and the GitLab CI Runner on it]

-We’ll use the official Omnibus GitLab package as recommended on https://about.gitlab.com/installation/.
+Use the official Omnibus GitLab package as recommended on https://about.gitlab.com/installation/.

-We’ll bring up the VM in the Joyent public cloud because using the Joyent UI makes me happy.
+Bring up the VM in the Joyent public cloud because using the Joyent UI makes me happy.
 There are only two applications I say that about: Joyent and GitLab.

-GitLab recommends Ubuntu 16.04, so I provision an Ubuntu 16.04 instance that meets the hardware requirements (https://docs.gitlab.com/ce/install/requirements.html)  of 2 CPUs, 4 GB RAM and minimum of 2 GB of swap.
+GitLab recommends Ubuntu 16.04, so provision an Ubuntu 16.04 instance that meets the hardware requirements (https://docs.gitlab.com/ce/install/requirements.html)  of 2 CPUs, 4 GB RAM and minimum of 2 GB of swap.
 In less than a minute, it’s ready:

 ```